TianYu-00/PalworldServerManager/README.md

 Current PSM Language Options Available: **`English`** **`Chinese`**

 > [!IMPORTANT]
+> This project is no longer being maintained.
+Please feel free to fork the repository and continue working on it.

+> [!IMPORTANT]
 > It is recommended that you use the backup feature I implemented in update `v1.0.4` and beyond to backup your saved files just in case updating your game server causes a loss of player progression.
 This is not a bug from my side but a bug from Palworld's side, so do remember to use the backup feature just in case.

-> [!IMPORTANT]
-> If you got data wiped after updating the game, check out my guide on how to recover it.
-It might or might not help but there arent many options out there.
-[Guide](https://github.com/TianYu-00/PalworldServerManager/blob/897b7ab60dd4125ab35e4f76af7af772d16e0819/PlayerDataRecovery.md)

 > [!NOTE]
 In order to use Discord Webhook, you need to fill in your **`Webhook URL`** and save it.